hyperledger/besu-docs/docs/public-networks/how-to/monitor/metrics.md

       Additional configuration is not required for these components because Prometheus handles and analyzes data directly from the feed.

-## Setting up and running Prometheus with Besu
+## Set up and run Prometheus with Besu

 To configure Prometheus and run with Besu: